khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 ---

 Trees provides a clear overview of a structure applying parent-child hierarchy between elements and using the concept of progressive disclosure to display this structure to users.
+Just like [accordions](/components/accordions), trees are vertically stacked.
+Trees are composed of a main container (tree trunk) regrouping related elements, branches, its related leaves.
+As tree trunk and branch elements of the tree are collapsible, they should be paired with an icon that clearly signify the change of state (Expand/Collapse).
+Trees should visually reflect the hierarchy and relationship differences between its elements using spaces (margin/padding) or lines.

 ## Usage

-Consider using a tree as a navigation pattern to map out relations and hierarchy between multiple items.
+Consider using a tree as a navigation pattern to map out relations and hierarchy between multiple items.(eg.Listing a set of projects part of the same group).

 ### When to use trees